Flow-Launcher/Flow.Launcher/README.md

 ## 🎉 New Features in 1.9

 - All New Design.
 New Themes, New Setting Window.
 Animation & Sound Effect, Color Scheme aka Dark Mode.
-- New Plugins - Window Setting, Visual Studio Code, Favorites, Window Services, Window Startup
+- New Plugins
 - Plugin Store, Game Mode
 - Global 3rd Party File Manager & Default Web Browser Setting
-- New Result Order rank, Reduce Program Size.
+- Reduce Program Size.
 - More changelogs

 ---